awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 ## Deregistration Delay<a name="deregistration-delay"></a>

 Elastic Load Balancing stops sending requests to targets that are deregistering\.
 By default, Elastic Load Balancing waits 300 seconds before completing the deregistration process, which can help in\-flight requests to the target to complete\.
 To change the amount of time that Elastic Load Balancing waits, update the deregistration delay value\.
-Note that you can specify a value of up to 1 hour, and that Elastic Load Balancing waits the full amount of time specified, regardless of whether there are in\-flight requests\.
+You can specify a value of up to 1 hour, and that Elastic Load Balancing waits the full amount of time specified, regardless of whether there are in\-flight requests\.

 If a deregistering target terminates the connection before the deregistration delay elapses, the client receives a 500\-level error response\.

 The initial state of a deregistering target is `draining`\.
 After the deregistration delay elapses, the deregistration process completes and the state of the target is `unused`\.
 If the target is part of an Auto Scaling group, it can be terminated and replaced\.
-However, connections between load balancer nodes and a deregistering target are kept for up to one hour if there are in\-flight requests\.

 **To update the deregistration delay value using the console**